Cosmological parameter inference with Bayesian statistics: Bayesian statistics in Cosmology

 \subsubsection{Content of the Universe}

-Once the equations that define the dynamics of the Universe are known, it is necessary to specify the content of it.
-The standard cosmological model, also known as $\Lambda$ Cold Dark Matter ($\Lambda$CDM) is one of the most accepted models to describe the Universe.
-It assumes the content is provided with: \begin{itemize} \item \textbf{Dust:} It has no pressure and its energy density takes the form of $\rho \propto a^{-3}.$ Dust is conformed by baryons (ordinary matter).
+{Once the equations that define the dynamics of the Universe are known, it is necessary to specify its content.
+The standard cosmological model, also known as $\Lambda$ Cold Dark Matter ($\Lambda$CDM), is one of the most accepted models to describe the Universe, with its content being: } \begin{itemize} \item \textbf{{Dust:}} It has no pressure, and its energy density takes the form of $\rho \propto a^{-3}.$ Dust is conformed by baryons (ordinary matter).

-\item \textbf{Dark matter:} It is proposed to explain several astrophysical observations like the dynamics of galaxies in the Coma cluster or the rotation curves of galaxies \cite{liddle, retos}.
-This type of matter only interacts gravitationally with the rest of the Universe and its energy density evolves in the same fashion as dust.
-The $\Lambda$CDM model assumes dark matter is conformed by weakly interacting massive particles (WIMPs).
+\item \textbf{Dark matter:} It is proposed to explain several astrophysical observations, like the dynamics of galaxies in the Coma cluster or the rotation curves of galaxies \cite{liddle, retos}.
+The $\Lambda$CDM model assumes the dark matter only interacts gravitationally (and possibly by weak interaction) with the rest of the Universe, hence its name, Cold Dark Matter (CDM).
+Since it is proposed as interacting only via gravitational force, there can be several candidates to fulfill this requirement: it could be conformed by weakly interacting massive particles (WIMPs), by gravitationally-interacting massive particles (GIMPs); by axions (hypothetical elementary particles); or by sterile neutrinos, just to mention a few.
+For a short review about Dark Matter and possible candidates, see Reference~\cite{arun2017dark}.

-\item \textbf{Radiation:} These correspond to relativistic particles that follow the relation $P = \frac{1}{3} \rho$.
-This implies a density with a behaviour $\rho \propto a^{-4}$.
-We consider photons $\rho_{\gamma}$ and massless neutrinos $\rho_{\nu}$ as radiation, so the total radiation energy density in the Universe is given by
+\item \textbf{Radiation:} This corresponds to relativistic particles that follow the relation $P = \frac{1}{3} \rho$, which implies a density with a behavior $\rho \propto a^{-4}$.
+We consider photons $\rho_{\gamma}$ and massless neutrinos $\rho_{\nu}$ as radiation, so the total radiation energy density in the Universe is given~by

 The relation between these quantities is